livearchivist/wesdottoday/about.md

 I'm working on improving 🌎 Indoor Air Quality

+I'm a hell of a datacenter and application architect.
+Scoping out unusual application requirements, solving unique business issues with technology, or figuring out what the next gen architecture will be is where my head lives most of the time.

 ### Digging deeper

 I care greatly about the people around me.
 That includes my family, friends, team mates, and the tech community I'm a part of on [Twitter](https://twitter.com/wesdottoday).
 I work with people who want to grow their careers, to direct them in directions they may not have found on their own, make introductions, and mentor when needed.
 I believe if we spent more of our time focusing on the people who work in tech, rather than on the tech itself, we would have a happier, healthier, more inclusive, and more productive industry.